Why This Is Important

 Planning is the most important action you can take right now.
 Key parts of your plan are as follows:

-.
+- Communication.
 This establishes how family members will contact each other.
 Include back-up communication systems, and contact information for primary and alternate destination locations.

-een.
+- Locations.
+In most cases, the primary location to reach will be home.
+For some, this may be the ultimate goal, with stops in between.
 Identify these intermediate and/or backup locations now.
 Make the necessary contacts and arrangement with relatives/friends.
 Add the contact information to the communications section.

-.
+- Travel.
 Identify primary and alternate ways to get to pre-established locations.
 Include detailed maps and secondary routes.
 Highlight the routes on an atlas, and put in your child's vehicle, along with contact phone numbers.

 Once you have followed the steps above and have the plan ready, you will want to establish how and when you will take those steps

 .
-This is called
+This is called Activation

 .
 In this part of your plan, you identify the thresholds or trigger points that drive the next steps you take.
 Each person has their own internal “risk meter.”
 For some, a threshold may be a World Health Department (WHO) declaration of ‘Pandemic level 5’.
 For others, the same action threshold may have been reached a week earlier by careful attention to news events.
 What’s important is to identify your thresholds NOW, rather than in the middle of crisis.